-Small-scale deep learning model, and the training times can be less.
-By analyzing Figure 2(a), we found that because the amplitude of the tail of the actual signal is small, and the influence of the noise is significant, so the tail of the signal oscillates

-5 violently.Meanwhile, after the feature extraction and noise reduction to a certain extent, the noise interference can not be completely removed, and the reconstruction can not completely present the clean signal, and it is only possible to map the signal points as high probability points as possible to reduce reconstruction loss.
+The training time will be less when the small-scale deep learning model is applied.
+By analyzing Fig. 2a, we found that, because the amplitude of the tail of the actual signal is small and the influence of the noise is significant, the tail of the signal oscillates violently.
+Meanwhile, after the feature extraction and noise reduction to a certain extent, the noise interference can not be completely removed, the reconstruction can not completely present the clean signal and it is only possible to map the signal points as high-probability points to reduce reconstruction loss.